parwalrahul/parwalrahul/README.md

 ### Hello there 👋

-I am Rahul Parwal, a Software Engineer by Profession, Software Tester by Trade, Programmer by Practice, and Trainer by Passion.

-A seeker by heart; love for Indian mythology and Cricket and connecting them with real-life situations give an edge both on professional and personal fronts.
+I am a seeker by heart; my love for Indian mythology and Cricket and connecting them with real-life situations give an edge both on professional and personal fronts.
 A firm believer of right education and an ardent advocate of open source mentality.
 A great company to be with who will ensure that every conversation turns out to be as stimulating as a cup of hot coffee.

 - 🔭 I’m currently working on Industrial Automation, UI, API, and Mobile App Automation Testing projects.
 - 🌱 I’m currently learning Test Craftmanship.